Tereskina/20_HW/README.md

 ## Automated testing in Flask

 * File structure for tests
-* Fixture with mock for DirectorDAO, GenreDAO, MovieDAO
+* Fixtures with mocks for DirectorDAO, GenreDAO, MovieDAO
 * Classes with tests for DirectorService, GenreService, MovieService